Avoiding Common Configuration Pitfalls in n8n

 - Search the n8n forum and Reddit r/n8n for similar errors.
 Many threads include exact log lines and configuration snippets.

 - Use official docs for node-specific credential requirements.
-They list required fields and typical causes of 401s.
+They list required fields and the usual causes of 401s.

 Final checks and takeaways

-- If an exact error line appeared before, reproduce the same request after the fix and confirm that line is gone from logs.
-That is concrete verification.
+- If an exact error line appeared before, run the same request after the fix and check that line is gone from the logs.
+That is the clean test.

 - For high concurrency use Postgres rather than SQLite.